 Every species evolves in its home territory to have one to several ways to expand its range.
 They may be wind blown, rain splashed, carried by animals, or moved in soil or water.
 Almost all short-distance spread is through these natural dispersal mechanisms.
 In their home territory, short distance spread is rarely a problem because the resident plants and animals have evolved to coexist more or less peaceably.

-Do we play a part?
+Do we play a part in the invasion process?

 Why should I care?

-Unless we can slow the spread of invasive species, life as we currently know it will change dramatically; from where we live and work, to the places we go, the products we buy, how we relax and play with our kids.
+Unless we can slow the spread of invasive species, life as we currently know it will change dramatically; from where we live and work, to the places we go, the products we buy, how we relax and play with our families.
 All of it has the potential to change with the spread of invasive species.